minyk/shaas/README.md

 ## Running

 Because this application gives clients full access to the server, it is highly recommended to run it inside of some kind of containerized environment, such as [Heroku](http://www.heroku.com) or [Docker](https://www.docker.com/).
 Even in a containerized environment, you may wish to set a username and password, for use via HTTP basic authentication, by setting `BASIC_AUTH=user:password` in the environment before starting.

+### Limiting Directory

+By setting `ALLOWED_PATH=directory` in the environment, only those files/directories are callable.
+Default is `/usr/bin`.

 ### Heroku